 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

 In an infrastructure BSS, S1G Beacon frames shall be transmitted by an S1G AP.
 Each S1G STA in an IBSS shall transmit S1G Beacon frames.
 An AP with dot11ShortBeaconInterval equal to true shall further define the timing for the BSS by sending S1G Beacon frames according to the dot11ShortBeaconPeriod.
 The value for the dot11ShortBeaconPeriod shall be such that dot11BeaconPeriod = n x dot11ShortBeaconPeriod, where n is a positive integer.
 This defines a series of TSBTTs exactly dot11ShortBeaconPeriod TUs apart.
 If n is greater than 1, the Next TBTT field shall be present in S1G Beacon frames transmitted at TSBTT that is not a TBTT; otherwise it shall not be present in S1G Beacon frames.
-Time 0 is defined to be a T(S)BTT with the S1G Beacon frame being a DTIM.
-At each T(S)BTT, the AP shall schedule an S1G Beacon frame as the next frame for transmission.
-At each T(S)BTT the AP should suspend the decrementing of the backoff timer for any pending non-beacon transmission and transmit the S1G Beacon frame according to the medium access rules specified in Clause 9 (MAC sublayer functional description).
-The beacon period is included in S1G Beacon and (Short) Probe Response frames, and a STA shall adopt that beacon period when joining the S1G BSS and S1G IBSS, i.e., the STA shall set its dot11BeaconPeriod variable to that beacon period.
-If dot11ShortBeaconInterval is equal to true, the Short Beacon Interval element is included in an S1G Beacon and (Short) Probe Response frames, and a STA shall adopt that short beacon period when joining the S1G BSS or S1G IBSS, i.e., the STA shall set its dot11ShortBeaconPeriod variable to that short beacon period.
+Time 0 is defined to be a TBTT or TSBTT with the S1G Beacon frame being a DTIM.
+At each TBTT or TSBTT, the AP shall schedule an S1G Beacon frame as the next frame for transmission.
+At each TBTT or TSBTT the AP should suspend the decrementing of the backoff timer for any pending non-beacon transmission and transmit the S1G Beacon frame according to the medium access rules specified in Clause 9 (MAC sublayer functional description).
+The beacon period is included in S1G Beacon and (Short) Probe Response frames, and a STA shall adopt that beacon period when joining the S1G BSS and S1G IBSS, i.e., the STA shall set its dot11BeaconPeriod to that beacon period.
+If dot11ShortBeaconInterval is equal to true, the short beacon period included in the Short Beacon Interval element shall be carried in an S1G Beacon and (Short) Probe Response frames.
+An S1G STA shall adopt that short beacon period when joining the S1G BSS or S1G IBSS, i.e., the STA shall set its dot11ShortBeaconInterval to true and its dot11ShortBeaconPeriod to that short beacon period.

 10.2.2.20 AP Power management